awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-kinesis-analytics-sql.md

 1. Choose **Go to SQL editor**\.

-   Amazon Kinesis Data Analytics attempts to read event data from the Kinesis Firehose stream\.
+   Amazon Kinesis Data Analytics attempts to read event data from the Kinesis Data Firehose stream\.
 If you encounter the **No rows in source stream** error, ensure that you are still sending the email stream you started at the beginning of this procedure, and then choose **Retrieve rows**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/event_publishing_tutorial_kinesis_analytics_go_to_editor.png)

 1. In the code editor box, paste the following\.